khalikmanu/git-demo/Readme.txt

 # Demo for comit
-This is my first line
+This is my first line.

 #Added few more lines
 This is second line added.